ryan-l-robinson/theology.ryanrobinson.ca/README.md

 This is the technology blog of Ryan Robinson, built using Eleventy.

+## TODO

+- Change base font to Atkinson Hyperlegible
+- Sidebar: responsive, larger font, link back to the main ryanrobinson.ca, RSS feed link
+- Header: Site name, ideally a search box
+- Static pages About and Tools: add styles
+- Homepage: longer list of all posts in a readable way
+- Posts: template and styles
+- Clean up anything left over from the base theme that I didn't use

 ## Features

 - Using [Eleventy v2.0](https://www.11ty.dev/blog/eleventy-v2/) with zero-JavaScript output.